micmejia/bible-dump/AMPC/2 Thessalonians/2 Thess 1.md

-And to [[^a]recompense] you who are so distressed _and_ afflicted [by granting you] relief _and_ rest along with us [your fellow sufferers] when the Lord Jesus is revealed from heaven with His mighty angels in a flame of fire,
+And to [recompense] you who are so distressed _and_ afflicted [by granting you] relief _and_ rest along with us [your fellow sufferers] when the Lord Jesus is revealed from heaven with His mighty angels in a flame of fire,